 Not far from here is the Inverness Leisure centre (tel: 01463 667500) with swimming pool, gym, climbing wall, etc., and the Inverness Ice Centre (tel: 01463 235711).

-Walking up the river in the other direction (towards the harbour) you will see Ben Wyvis on the skyline (as seen in the photo below).
+Walking up the river in the other direction (towards the harbour) you will see Ben Wyvis on the skyline (this is a mountain over 3000 feet high).

 Inverness has an excellent Museum and Art gallery between the castle and the tourist office.
 Open 10am-5pm, Monday-Saturday all year.
 Includes gift shop and coffee shop.

 Inverness Public Library is situated near the bus station.
 Telephone: 01463 236463.